 Heikkila has delivered public presentations about her oral history work at the annual meetings of organizations such as the Oral History Association, Organization of American Historians, and the Association of Midwest Museums.
 She has also delivered more than 35 talks about her book to groups and organizations across the state.

 Heikkila lives in St. Paul, Minnesota, with her husband and son.
-She spends much of her spare time at Uppercut Boxing Gym, where she is a USA Boxing- and Rock Steady Boxing-certified coach.
+She spends much of her spare time at Element Gym and CoMotion: Center for Movement where she is a coach and program co-director for Rock Steady Boxing Saint Paul, a non-contact boxing program for people with Parkinson’s.